waleedmebane/allsembly-prototype/README.md

 ## License

 Please find the license terms in the file: LICENSE.txt.
+The license is LGPLv3-only with two additional terms, disallowing using the authors' names and likenesses and declining to grant license to use trademarks.
+A third proposed additional term, a static linking exception, is discussed in about_license.md, and might be included in the license terms of some future version. <br />
 The Javascript libraries "d3", "dialog-polyfill", and "simple-jsonrpc-js" are included with this software in the sub-directory: web/scripts